msedkiewicz/vue3-first-contact/README.md

 ## For developers
 To start working with this code you need IDE of your choice.
 To start the app open index.html file in the browser.

-# Vue3 Simple Socks Shop App
+# Vue3 Prosty sklep ze skarpetkami
 Repozytorium zawiera prostą aplikację do sprzedaży skarpetek z logotypem Vue.
 Została stworzona w ramach kursu dostępnego pod poniższym adresem: https://www.vuemastery.com/courses/intro-to-vue-3/intro-to-vue3.

 ## Dla programistów